The Sports Hub: Facilities

-The ground is designed such that it can be used for international cricket and football.
-The playing arena in the stadium has been constructed in line with FIFA regulations and International Cricket Council norms.
-It has a seating capacity for 55,000 spectators.
+The playing arena has been constructed in line with FIFA and International Cricket Council norms.
+It has a seating capacity for 50,000 spectators.

-The stadium has been demarcated into four zones, where the north zone is dedicated to cricket, the east zone for football and each zone has a players’ lounge, gymnasium, media center, and stock room.
+The stadium has been demarcated into four zones, where the north zone is dedicated to cricket, the east zone for football and each zone has a players' lounge, gymnasium, media center, and stock room.
 Shopping malls and a food court are placed in the south zone.
 The adjoining Pavilion accommodates the latest facilities for squash, volleyball, basketball, table tennis, and an Olympic size swimming pool.

 The first fully eco-friendly stadium in India, it is surrounded by green plants and also has a rainwater harvesting facility.
 The State Environment Impact Assessment Authority and Pollution Control Board have commended the builders for the green initiatives taken.

-The stadium is 13.3 km from Trivandrum International Airport, 14.4 km from Trivandrum Central Railway Station, and Central Bus Station Thiruvananthapuram.
+The stadium is 13.3 km from Thiruvananthapuram International Airport, 10.2 km from Thiruvananthapuram North Railway Station, 14.4 km from Thiruvananthapuram Central Railway Station and Central Bus Station Thiruvananthapuram.